mobiletonster/blogposts/code/aspnetcore/dotnet6-who-moved-my-cheese.md

   app.Run();
 }
 ```

-Let's look at both complete files and see how they look now.
+Let's look at both complete files, 'Program.cs' and 'Startup.cs', to see how they look now.

 ```C#
 // Program.cs file
 var builder = WebApplication.CreateBuilder(args);